ikemen-engine/Ikemen-GO/Readme_Features.md

 ### Portraitscale
 Specify the display magnification of the portrait to be written to Info (Localcoord-compliant display magnification is overwritten)

+### LifebarName
+Name of character to display on lifebar (DisplayName is used by default, if LifebarName is not specified)

 # Misc.
 Info

 ### About Zoomdelta on stage